PiyushXCoder/simple_transaction_service/DESIGN.md

 If i have to modify only one database then I can use mysql transactions with locks.

+**Tradeoffs**

+Making atomic transactions with psql locks and transaction has benefit of being corret always.
+But it does lock row for some time.
+This me result in delay for others accessing the row data such as balance.

+There are more passive approaches such as adding a column and passively checking if someone has change the value in that column.
+But it does have chances of breaking.
+What if two users check row at same time and sends lock request?
+Also in case of failure to aquire we have to handle situation ourselves.

+## Idempotency

+I have implemented Idempotency using `Idempotency-Key`.
+This was a little tricky task because of Actix-Web.
+Cloning Service Response is not easy.
+I had to make way to rebuild it.
+Kind of hacky way!

+For now if you wan you can add Idempotency-Key in header and it will work.
+For each request `Idempotency-Key`must be unique.
+King uneasy.
+But better use uuid in production system.
+I saw this approach in strip's documentation https://docs.stripe.com/api/idempotent_requests

+**Trade offs**

+As always there have to be some trade off.
+Here I have used postgress table to cache request :) Not a good idea!
+Its slow, something like inmemeory database should have been used.

+Also rebuilding whole response?
+Who does that?
+I didn't had option!

+## Webhook

+Webhook works by a actor running in background and sending all the messages.
+The actor gets poll through actix broker.
+I have used a table in postgres as message queue. yes! thats it!
+Yes!
+Kafka or rabbitMQ with Postgress would have been a better setup as per scalability is concerened.

+**Trade off**

+Using table as queue is slow also actor and broker setup is not future proof.

 ## Structure of project

 ```